 This course includes content for both Community Wide Scheduling and Program Review.
 They will provide you with an introduction and hands-on practice at a local hospital computer lab, with the basics of Community-Wide Scheduling.
 To prepare for employment testing, you will complete an online program review of various parts of the program including medical terminology, anatomy, and physiology.

-Your Consolidated Practice Experience (CPE) within various hospital settings will give you the opportunity to practice the skills you have learned in the classroom, and to further develop and master those skills.
-This course will provide you with experiences that will refine your skills to the level of competency required in an area of hospital specialization.
+Your Consolidated Practice Experience (CPE) within various hospitals will give you the opportunity to practice the skills you have learned in the classroom, and to further develop and master those skills.

 The program also includes essential industry-related training and certification in: